jhpyle/docassemble/_docs/initial.md

 # <a name="features"></a>Optional `features`

-The `features` block sets some optional features of the interview.
+The `features` block sets some optional features for your Stewards.

-## <a name="debug"></a>Whether debugging features are available
+## <a name="debug"></a>Whether Debugging Features are Available

-If the [`debug` directive] in the [Configuration] is `True`, then by default, the navigation bar will contain a "Source" link that shows information about how the interview arrived at the question being shown.
+If the [`debug` directive] in the [Configuration] is `True`, then by default, the navigation bar will contain a "Source" link that shows information about how the Steward arrived at the question being shown.
 If the [`debug` directive] is `False`, then this will not be shown.